J-u-n-o/MonitorControl/README.md

 - It detects windows being restored from sleep/hibernation, though some/at lot of rough edges here.
 - Unless being paid I will extend features and bugs in my own pace
 - Known windows handles issue.
 Mostlikely related to sleep/hibernation/redetecting monitors.
+- Tested in white/default mode, but actively using dark mode...

 However feel free to check and fix bugs.